Updated 2024-12-06: Updated both scripts, using newer suricata-update from get-go, updated classification.config, some minor adjusting of content.

 • Create a new configd file for new Web GUI Cron entries (Suricata State, Suricata Update)

-This guide expects the user to be familiar with the OPNSense/FreeBSD/Linux to a point, and certainly able to get into the OPNSense Shell via SSH and to know how to create folders and files (you can get vim by pkg install vim).
-The scripts you will be creating do some logging to log file in the /root/ folder but attempts have been made to minimize the outputs.
+This guide expects the user to be familiar with the OPNSense/FreeBSD to a point, and certainly able to get into the OPNSense Shell via SSH and to know how to create folders and files (you can get vim by pkg install vim).
+The scripts you will be creating do some logging to log files in the /root/ folder but attempts have been made to minimize the outputs.

 This blog post will get updated and eventually will have a Github git repo with a default file set, possibly some updates to help setup and re-align the OPNSense – as of yet, I’m merely sharing how to get started.